-The Office of Environmental Assessment through the underground storage tanks activity will direct the determination of the extent of contamination both laterally and vertically at UST sites with pollution and to protect the soil and groundwater resources of the state by reviewing 95% of the soil and groundwater investigation work plans and corrective action work plans received for UST sites July 1, 2020 through June 30, 2025.
+The Office of Environmental Assessment through the underground storage tanks activity will direct the determination of the extent of contamination both laterally and vertically at UST sites with pollution and to protect the soil and groundwater resources of the state.
+During this fiscal year, this Activity will review 96% of the soil and groundwater investigation work plans and corrective action work plans received for UST sites.

-- 6.1 Guide and direct the investigation of sites identified as contaminated in the State by reviewing investigation work plans. - 6.2 Conduct appropriate administrative follow-up for each investigation work plan. - 6.3 Inspect investigation activities periodically to ensure that work is being performed in accordance with the approved work plan. - 6.4 Select potentially contaminated sites from Underground Storage Tanks and Remediation Division data and perform assessment to determine the existence of soil and/or groundwater contamination according to established divisional procedures. - 6.5 Guide and direct the remediation of contaminated sites by reviewing corrective action work plans. - 6.6 Conduct appropriate administrative follow-up for each corrective action work plan. - 6.7 Inspect remediation activities periodically to ensure that work is being performed in accordance with approved work plans. - 6.8 Provide requisite data for appropriate EPA databases work plans reviewed.
+- 6.1 Guide and direct the investigation of sites identified as contaminated in the State by reviewing investigation work plans. - 6.2 Conduct appropriate administrative follow-up for each investigation work plan. - 6.3 Inspect investigation activities periodically to ensure that work is being performed in accordance with the approved work plan. - 6.4 Select potentially contaminated sites from Underground Storage Tanks and Remediation Division data and perform assessment to determine the existence of soil and/or groundwater contamination according to established divisional procedures. - 6.5 Guide and direct the remediation of contaminated sites by reviewing corrective action work plans. - 6.6 Conduct appropriate administrative follow-up for each corrective action work plan. - 6.7 Inspect remediation activities periodically to ensure that work is being performed in accordance with approved work plans. - 6.8 Provide requisite data for appropriate EPA databases

 Outcome: Cumulative percentage of UST site soil and groundwater investigation work plans reviewed.

-Cumulative percentage of UST site soil and groundwater corrective action
+Cumulative percentage of UST site soil and groundwater corrective action work plans reviewed.